robcromar/Robs-Idea-Farm/README.md

 # Robs-Idea-Farm
 place for stuff
 I noodle with code.  always want to learn --
 targets: javascript, react, full stack dev

+Even more changes to look at